The Architecture You Already Feel

 Social connection — positive in-person contact activates oxytocinergic pathways that modulate prefrontal function.
 We should note: the broader anatomical claims of polyvagal theory are debated, but the measurable relationship between vagal tone and prefrontal function is well-established.
 Isolation degrades it.
 Connection restores it.

 The architecture is bidirectional.
-The brain is always being shaped.
-The question is whether the shaping is chosen or defaulted to.
+Your brain is always being shaped.
+The question is whether you direct the change or leave it to whatever the default environment provides.

 Epictetus would recognize this immediately.
 The judgment — "I am lazy" — is the disturbance.
 The thing itself — elevated catecholamines suppressing prefrontal function — is an engineering problem.
 Engineering problems have solutions.